 The winning authors will join FPF to present their work at a virtual event with policymakers from around the world, academics, and industry privacy professionals.
 The event will be held on February 10, 2022, from 1:00 – 3:00 PM EST. The event is free and open to the general public.
 To register for the event, please click here.

-To see the winning papers and virtual event recording from the 11th Annual Privacy Papers for Policymakers click here.
+To see the virtual event recording from last year’s 11th Annual Privacy Papers for Policymakers click here.

 About the Winning Papers

 The winners of the 12th Annual Privacy Papers for Policymakers Award are listed below.
-To learn more about the papers, judges, and authors, read the PPPM Digest(coming soon!).
+To learn more about the papers, judges, and authors, download the PPPM Digest.

 - Privacy Harms, by Danielle Keats Citron, University of Virginia School of Law; and Daniel J. Solove, George Washington University Law School